SeoHyunWoong/xwoojin.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 There are million things that I'm interested in, but let me just list three from the top (Excluding computers and programming)<br>

 * Cars
-Audi A7

 * Video Games
-League of Legends

 * Sports
-Soccer, Basketball, Ski

 <br><br>
 Oh!
 I shouldn't have to mention that GIRLS are the obvious HIGHEST INTEREST OF ALL TIMES.
 PEROID.
 DUH? ;)